dadler6/pilot-tests-mi-chatbot/README.md

 Pérez-Rosas, V. et al. Analyzing the Quality of Counseling Conversations: the Tell-Tale Signs of High-quality Counseling. in Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018) (eds Calzolari, N. et al.) (European Language Resources Association (ELRA), Miyazaki, Japan, 2018).

-The quality detection classifier had an average (standard deviation) senstivity of 90% (11%), specificity of 92% (8%), tested across 100 different sets of 10 high and 10 low quality conversations.
+The quality detection classifier had an average (standard deviation) sensitivity of 90% (11%), specificity of 92% (8%), tested across 100 different sets of 10 high and 10 low quality conversations.

 In the "quality_tests" directory, you can the two prompts that were used to simulate users, specifically in the "simulated_users.txt" file.
 The two prompts are: